 One Photo Viewer have support for WebP image format if codecs is installed.
 But no guarantee it will work.
 Download and install WebpCodecSetup.
 Only viewing WebP still images is supported, not animations.

 HEIC / HEIF format support

-Install HEVC Video Extensions and HEIF Image Extensions to get HEIC image support in One Photo Viewer.
+Install HEVC Video Extensions (no longer free on MS Store, cost $0.99) and HEIF Image Extensions to get HEIC image support in One Photo Viewer.
 But no guarantee it will work.
 If the extention do not work the first time try reinstall or uppdate HEIF Image Extensions.

 Reset settings file

 If the software does not behave as it should, for some reason.
 You can reset the settings to default values by pressing SHIFT during start of the software.
 Best to start the software from Windows start menu.
 If holding shift while double click on an image you may accidentally open a whole bunch of images.

 Pressing Ctrl+Alt+Shift while click and drag left mouse over the image will change the background color to the color beneath the mouse.
 Or you can edit the config-file by pressing F2 and edit key=”background” value=”DarkRed” for example.
 See X11_color_names, but remove spaces in color name.
 If you want same background at every start but still be able to change it temporary you can add the lock=”true” attribute to the config file value (see example at top of config-file).

 Pressing Ctrl+Shift while click and drag left mouse over the image will set a square beneath to background color.
 First select background color black, white, transparent or arbitrary color see above.
 If you using transparent background save the image in PNG format.
 While holding Ctrl+Shift you can change the eraser tool size by the mouse wheel (v22.214.171.124).